gitlabhq/gitlabhq/doc/user/award_emojis.md

 When you're collaborating online, you get fewer opportunities for high-fives and thumbs-ups.
-Emoji can be awarded to [issues](project/issues/index.md), [merge requests](project/merge_requests/index.md), [snippets](snippets.md), and virtually everywhere where you can have a discussion.
+Emoji can be awarded to [issues](project/issues/index.md), [merge requests](project/merge_requests/index.md), [snippets](snippets.md), and anywhere you can have a discussion.

 ![Award emoji](img/award_emoji_select.png)

 Award emoji make it much easier to give and receive feedback without a long comment thread.
-Comments that are only emoji will automatically become award emoji.

 For information on the relevant API, see [Award Emoji API](../api/award_emoji.md).